PawKul94/blackjack/README.md

 # blackjack
-Blackjack game to be played in the command line.
+This Blackjack game tries to recreate the real casino blackjack accurately.
+You may hit, double down or pass.
+Good luck!